 - The northbound entrance/exit to the MaX lanes is located at the exit for the connections to the North Loop.
 Traffic congestion usually occurs at interchange exit points.
 Now to further complicate this location, the MaX lane entrance is added at this spot.

-- Vehicles positioning to enter the managed lanes will be weaving to the left, causing more lane-switching in an already congested area.
+- Vehicles positioning to enter the managed lanes will be weaving to the left, causing more lane-switching in an already congested area, likely worsening congestion.

-- Both the northbound and southbound entrance/exit zone is very tight with no shoulders and minimal buffers.
+- Both the northbound and southbound entrance/exit zones are very tight with no shoulders and minimal buffers.
 There is minimal space between the edge of the lane and pylon separators.
 (Pylons would likely have a short life.)
 It will be safer to have a shoulder and/or wider buffers, like the well-designed entrance/exit zones on the Katy Freeway managed lanes.

-- Move the northbound managed lanes entrance/exit to be between Cottage Street and Patton Street, since properties are already being acquired and widening the right-of-way would have no additional impact.
+- Move the northbound managed lanes entrance/exit southward to be between Cottage Street and Patton Street (shown in the second diagram below), since properties are already being acquired and widening the right-of-way would have no additional impact.
+Or, a thin strip of right-of-way can be acquired on the west side, since only lower-tier commercial establishments would be affected.
 Also add buffer space and/or a shoulder along the managed lanes entrance/exit.